Franklin-Kimatu/GoHire/README.md

-# GoHire
+# Player centre app.
-* Gohire application is an application that one can see the available car for hire.
+* This is an application that targets of expose and celebrate the top scorers in all time in football.

 ## Getting Started
 * Click this link and clone the repository to your machine.